justin-chi-sonarsource/javulna/.gitar/rules/verify-sonarqube-mcp.md

 # Verify SonarQube Cloud MCP

-For every pull request, use the SonarQube MCP integration to:
-1. Find the SonarQube Cloud project for this repository.
+Use the `Sonarcloud` MCP integration to retrieve SonarQube Cloud data for project key `justin-chi-sonarsource_javulna`.

+For every pull request:

+* Confirm that project `justin-chi-sonarsource_javulna` is accessible.
-2. Retrieve the current quality gate status.
+* Retrieve the current quality-gate status for the project.
-3. List the highest-severity open issues on the default branch.
-Include the project key, quality-gate result, and issue count in the PR review summary.
+* Retrieve open issues for the project and count blocker and critical issues.
+* Post a short PR summary containing:
+  * Project key
+  * Quality-gate status
+  * Number of open blocker issues
+  * Number of open critical issues

+If the project cannot be found or the integration cannot authenticate, post the exact error message and state whether it appears to be an organization-key, project-key, or authorization problem.